ad1tyaaa/100days/round-1.md

 **Progress :** There are 4 more problems left in Strings.
 It's not over yet, but, tomorrow definitely it'll be over.

 **Final Thoughts :** So, strings is still not over.
 I did say I'll finish it today, but, I decided to do in-built stirng functions properly, in a very in-depth way, and so I have properly been studying and making notes baout them.
 There are still around 10 functions remaining.
 And, after that I'll just finish the 4 remaining problems and strings will finally be over.
 So, I think tomorrow is the day, and even though I couldn't finish the goal I set yesterday, I'm very happy with today's progress. 😁

+## day 30 : 17 October 2023

+**Progress :** Finally finished Strings. 😣

+**Final Thoughts :** First of all, I did study the last two days as well, I just didn't update the repo.
+Second, Stirngs are finally over, and I.m so done with them.
+I think strings is a really irritating topic, even though it doesn't seem irritation at first.
+I'm just glad it's over.
+Although, I'm scared that 2-D arrays, which is the next topic is going to be even more irritating.
+But, let's see.
+L did study last two days too.
+But, I was so irritated while studying that I kinda don;t want to count them.
+I did  put 2-3 hors everyday for last 3 days but, I couldn't cover enough material, so yeah, I'm just going to make today day30.
+Now I'll go. 😓